FAQ

 Transportation, traffic, and parking can be unpredictable, so make your outing stress-free by allowing extra time to assure an early arrival at the Opera House.
 If your tickets are at Will Call, it’s best to be at the Box Office at least 45 minutes early because the lines to pick up the tickets can be long.

 We sympathize with you, but for the sake of the performers and other audience members, there is no late seating while a work is in progress during the Repertory Season.
 Latecomers will be asked to stand until an appropriate break in the action—which might be at intermission.
-For Nutcracker, late seating is at the discretion of management.
+For Nutcracker, late seating is at the discretion of house management.

 Transportation, traffic, and parking are unpredictable, so allow extra time.
 Make your outing stress-free by arriving early to visit a favorite shop or restaurant, or enjoy dinner and drinks in the Opera House.